SUKRUCIRIS/SKR_Physics/README.md

 Unfortunately, there are only dynamic-static and dynamic-kinematic interactions for now.
 I am still thinking to how to resolve dynamic-dynamic interactions.
 I will update the library as I solve problems like this.

 # How to use it
 You should examine the header file and the examples to learn how to use it.
-The example is a SDL implementation of this library.
+The examples are SDL implementations of this library.
 Also there are demos in the files, you can download and quickly check if the engine works well.

 # License
 This library is developed by Şükrü Çiriş, and uses the Apache 2.0 license.